Boltfox/PulsarTutorialJan2020/README.md

 ```
 git clone git@github.com:ghenning/PulsarTutorialJan2020.git
 ```
 and cd into the **docker** directory.
-We will build a simple Docker container from the Dockerfile there, which includes Python and some packages.
+We will build a simple Docker image from the Dockerfile there, which includes Python and some packages.
 ```
 docker build -t simple_py .